munjaljatin/React-Dev/Episode 04 - Talk is Cheap, Show Me The Code!/Theory/NOTES.md

 | Creates a new DOM if the element updates.                        | Update the JSX if the element update                     |
 | It allows us to directly target any specific node (HTML element) | It can produce about 200,000 Virtual DOM Nodes / Second. |
 | It represents the UI of your application                         | It is only a virtual representation of the DOM           |

+// \* What is Config-driven-UI -> A "config-driven UI" is a user interface that is built and configured using a declarative configuration file or data structure, rather than being hardcoded.

+// \* Every company now-a-days follows these approach, because our Appications need to be Dynamic These Days

+// \* Note: A Good Senior Frontend engineer is - who is a good UI Layer Engineer and a good Data Layer Engineer